Use Short Pin-Punch & Ball Peen Hammer to Carefully Tap & Pound-out

 Knuckel-Head Operators

-will leave the Other Swing-Arm Holder that they are not using
+will leave the Other Swing-Arm Holder, that they are not using,

-Sitting-Out on the Machine Table,
+Sitting-Out on Machine Table,

 and sooner or later, Will Knock it off Table